 Still not quite sure how you should choose from among your many activities?
 Read on for a step-by-step explanation of how to pick what activities you should write about, and how you should list them on your application.

 This part of the application is difficult because you have to convey a lot of information in a relatively small space.
 It’s important to brainstorm ahead of time to make sure that you'll be able to make the most of this section.

 On a piece of paper, write down a list of your activities.
 These can be almost anything that you have done in high school, from sports, to organized clubs, to outside hobbies and interests, to work or community service.

 For each activity, make sure you write down:

 - A description of what you did.
-Feel free to be wordy and fully explain your involvement.
+Feel free to go in-depth and fully explain your involvement.
 Did you attend meetings?
 Classes?
 Did you organize any activities?
-Etc.

 - Write down any leadership roles you had – meaning any time you were responsible for the actions of other people, or had responsibilities beyond just being a participant.
 These do not need to be official.
 If you ran the meetings but didn’t have an official title, still write it down.
 Also include any achievements or special responsibilities you had.

 - Were there any special projects that you did or were in charge of?
 If so, what specifically did you do?
 This can be a one-time thing (like organizing a food drive) or something more long-term, such as running a tutoring clinic throughout the school year.